COPD medicines

 Examples of maintenance medicine (also called long-acting bronchodilator inhalers)

 Maintenance inhalers relax the muscles of your airways causing them to open up.
+Some of these medicines may also decrease the amount of mucus made in the airways of your lung.
 Most maintenance inhalers take a little longer than relievers to start working but their effects last much longer.
 This means you only need to use them 1 or 2 times a day.

 Inhalers with steroids